Mathématique: Chapter 58

 She looked at him with interest, inviting him to continue, but he shook his head.

-“Come on,” she said, smiling at him.
-“There’s still a bunch of braised short-rib left in the kitchen, I heard.
+“Come on.”
+She smiled at him.
+“There’s a bunch of braised short-rib left in the kitchen, I heard.
 Plus, uh, everyone wants to meet you.”

-He threaded his way through the outdoor tables, passing beneath dim, warm-spectrum bulbs, strung in lines.
-He made for the edge of the roof, where the shadows were the deepest, where carefully maintained greenery grew thick in heavy wooden planters.
-He leaned his forearms against the metal guardrail, and looked out over the city in the direction of the East River, blocks and blocks away.
+He threaded his way through outdoor tables and passed beneath dim, warm-spectrum bulbs, strung in lines.
+He made for the edge of the roof, where the shadows were the deepest, where cultivated greenery grew thick in wooden planters.
+He leaned his forearms against the metal guardrail and looked out over the city in the direction of the East River, blocks and blocks away.

 The air was very still.